rocketmay/hedera-improvement-proposal/HIP/hip-0000-WalletProviderSchema.md

 ## Rationale

 We propose establishing a standard protocol for web applications (the requesting entity) to identify web extensions (the receiving entity) installed on the user's computer that implement the WPS.
-Once the app is identified, an RPC can be sent to the client application with transaction data to be processed (signed, returned and/or executed).
+Once the app is identified, message can be sent to the client application with transaction data to be processed (signed, returned and/or executed).
 There is no sensitive account information within the transaction data.

 The receiving entity recieves the transaction data and displays the request to the user.
 The user then approves or rejects the request, which the receiving entity processes.
 For example, in the case of a 'Sign' message, after approval the receiving entity signs it using their private key without exposing the key to the requesting entity.
 Per the specification of the 'Sign' message, the signed transaction is then returned to the requesting entity.